 The awareness of the need to supervise applications is growing, which means that there are more and more different market tools for this purpose.
 However, in this article, we will focus on those that are available for free.
 Below are the three most common monitoring tools you may meet:

 It is relatively the most straightforward software thanks to its comparatively simple installation and very clearly presented data.
 Its unquestionable advantage is the number of ready-made plugins that cover almost all application monitoring needs.
 There is also no problem with creating your extensions.
-Sample charts for CPU average loading time and hard disk operations during the day are shown below:

 The next presented tool is a bit more complicated than its predecessor.
 Its installation and initial launch require more knowledge and may seem more difficult in the initial phase.
 However, it provides more elaborate tools for informing about the server’s unwanted state applications and critical processes.
 An example dashboard showing the current state of the server is presented below.